-Copyright © 2002 IEEE.
-Reprinted from IEEE VTS Proceedings of Vehicular Technology Conference 2002 spring, Birmingham, Alabama, pp. 726-730.
+© 2002 IEEE.
+Reprinted with permission.

 This material is posted here with permission of the IEEE.
-Such permission of the IEEE does not in any way imply IEEE endorsement of any of Helsinki University of Technology products or services.
+Such permission of the IEEE does not in any way imply IEEE endorsement of any of Helsinki University of Technology's products or services.
 Internal or personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by sending a blank email message to pubs-permissions@ieee.org.
+However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to pubs-permissions@ieee.org.

 By choosing to view this document, you agree to all provisions of the copyright laws protecting it.

-Utilisation of Advanced Analysis Methods in UMTS Networks
+Utilization of Advanced Analysis Methods in UMTS Networks